What is ankylosing spondylitis?

 - Breathing can become difficult as the upper body curves forward and the chest wall stiffens.
 Severe ankylosing spondylitis can also cause scarring of the lungs (pulmonary fibrosis) and an increased risk of lung infection.
 This can cause even greater problems in smokers, because their lungs are already more prone to lung infection and scarring.

-- Scarring in the eye can lead to permanent visual impairment and glaucoma.
+- Scarring in the eye from uncontrolled iritis can lead to permanent visual impairment and glaucoma.